miracle-git/mob/README.md

 # uni
-including all the uni app projects base on m2
+including all mobile app projects by android, ios, uni